Home

 Yummy!!
 Sticking, delicious tender ribs!!
 Enjoy!

-Always move ribs 90 degrees after every hour all ribs get cooked evenly.
+Always move ribs 90 degrees after every hour so that all the ribs get cooked evenly.

 Only add a sauce with the foil for the last 30 mintues, the sugar in rib sauce will burn with the high heat of the grill.
 Don't add foil on the ribs too early as it will make your ribs taste like they were steamed.